Kamimusubi

 Kamimusubi (神産巣日, lit.
-"Spirit Generative Force"), also known as Kamimusuhi among other variants, is a kami and god of creation in Japanese mythology.
+"Sacred Generative Force"), also known as Kamimusuhi among other variants, is a kami and god of creation in Japanese mythology.
 They are a hitorigami, and the third of the first three kami to come into existence (Kotoamatsukami), alongside Ame-no-Minakanushi and Takamimusubi, forming a trio at the beginning of all creation.
 The name is composed of kami, denoting deity, and musubi, meaning "effecting force of creation".

 Mythology

 At the time of the creation of heaven and earth, Kamimusubi was in Takamagahara next to Ame-no-Minakanushi and Takamimusubi.

 In Kojiki, Kamimusubi is an ancestral god who sits in Takamagahara and assists the gods of Izumo, and is called "Mi-Oya" (honorfic name for ancestor) by other gods.
 Kamimusubi became the ancestral god of the five grains (progenitors) after Kamimusubi transformed the grains produced from the body of Ōgetsu-hime, the goddess of food, who was killed by Susanoo, the god of storms.

 At the beginning of the text, it is said that Kamimusubi is a genderless hitorigami, but when Ōkuninushi is killed by Yasogami(八十神), his mother, Sashikuniwakahime(刺国若比売), makes a request to Kamimusubi.
 However, here, Kamimusubi is considered a goddess because Kisagaihime and Umugihime were healed by "mother's milk".

 Since the Izumo gods are not mentioned in Nihon Shoki, Kamimusubi exists only as a kinematic pair of Takamimusubi.